zalf-rdm/zalf-rdm.github.io/src/data_acquisition/field_description.md

 ### German Soil Survey Guidelines ![](/static/img/two_star.jpg)

-!!!secondary
-German Soil Survey Guidelines (“Bodenkundliche Kartieranleitung”), 5th edition, Ad-hoc-AG Boden (2005, KA5), short: KA5 !!!

 The first edition (1965) was a nation-wide accepted guideline in administration and research.
 Still in use in some federal states are also the editions (KA4, 1994 and KA3, 1982).
 The administrative soil surveys of the federal states ( Bundesländer) often use adaptations and modifications of this guideline.
-A shortened and simplified version of the German Soil Survey Guidelines has been extracted from KA5 for soil conservation purposes (Arbeitshilfe Boden; short:
-AHB); the Federal Soil Protection and Contaminated Sites Ordinance in Germany refers nonetheless to KA4.
+A shortened and simplified version of the German Soil Survey Guidelines has been extracted from KA5 [[1]](https://www.schweizerbart.de/publications/detail/isbn/9783510959204/Bodenkundliche_Kartieranleitung_5_Aufl) for soil conservation purposes (Arbeitshilfe Boden; short: AHB); the Federal Soil Protection and Contaminated Sites Ordinance in Germany refers nonetheless to KA4.

 The major part is about describing site, soil profile, layers and horizons, naming horizons and soil’s allocation in the German soil system (“Bodensystematik”) as well as a classification of the soil material (substrate classification;